auraphp/Aura.View/README.md

     // business logic
     echo $template->fetch('/path/to/tpl.php');

-Alternatively, you can add the `aura.di/src` and `aura.view/src` directories to your autoloader, and instantiate manually:
+Alternatively, we can add the `aura.di/src` and `aura.view/src` directories to an autoloader, and instantiate manually:

     <?php
     use aura\di\Container;